yohashinoio/twinkle/docs/LanguageReference.md

 ```

 ### Petrifaction Statement
-The petrification statement is one of the main features of the language and act to change variables into constants.<br>
+The petrifaction statement is one of the main features of the language and act to change variables into constants.<br>
 It is useful in complex situations where it is difficult to use the ternary operator.
 ```rust
 func main() -> i32